Catch Prostate Cancer Early

-Men are more likely to die of preventable diseases then woman, because men are more likely to ignore medical symptoms or go to the doctor to have concerns checked.
+Men are more likely to die of preventable diseases than women because men are more likely to ignore medical symptoms or go to the doctor to have concerns checked.
 Prostate cancer is curable if caught in a timely manner.

-According the American Cancer Society about 217,730 new cases of prostate cancer will be diagnosed and 32,050 men will die of prostate cancer.
-There are now more affective treatments for this dreadful disease, with early treatment.
+According to the American Cancer Society, 217,730 new cases of prostate cancer will be diagnosed and 32,050 men will die of prostate cancer.
+There are now more effective treatments for this dreadful disease, with early treatment.